akomis/diploma-project/README.md

 <br><br>

 ## Usage
-Make sure that `agent.conf` is properly setup and in the same directory as the executable
+Make sure that `agent.conf` is properly setup and in the same directory as the executable.
 `$ python3 agent.py`
 <br><br>